-Our boards are high quality inflatable Red Paddle Co SUPs, perfect for beginners or the more advanced.
+Our boards are high quality inflatable SUPs, perfect for beginners and the more advanced alike.
 We have a range of sizes to suit varying levels of experience and size of rider.
 Being fairly broad makes them very stable even if the wind picks up.
 If you’re new to SUPing, the water just off the farm is a great place to learn as the small island near the pier provides some shelter from the wind allowing to you find your balance.
 Once confident you can set off to explore the shore line, keep an eye out for a variety of wildlife such as geese, goldeneye and mallard ducks, roe deer, whooper swans and maybe even our resident osprey fishing in the bay.

 Safety On The Water

 Your safety is our top priority.
 All participants will be given a shore based safety briefing and demonstration before being allowed to take the SUPs out on the loch.
 You will also be provided with a buoyancy aid which must be worn at all times whilst on the water.
-At least one member of the group must carry a mobile phone with them, we can provide dry bags and a small rucksack if required.
+We would always advise wearing a wetsuit especially during the early months of the season (April & May).
+At least one member of the group must carry a mobile phone with them.
 If you are new to paddleboarding we suggest sticking close to the shore; the bay in front of the farm provides a safe area to practice in.
 The SUPs will only be hired out if the weather conditions allow.
-Inexperienced paddlers will only be allowed on the water on calm days as choppy water can be difficult to navigate.
+Inexperienced paddlers should stay close to the shoreline.

 Where To Go